Pulse - Value Added

 Discovery questions for your next inspection

 Ask the pilot pod: Which deals failed mutual action plans ignored rules two weeks in a row?
-Which field was empty on every loss?
-What would have blocked the save if validation were on?
-Capture answers in your CRM notes so the definition of done evolves with real failures—not generic enablement slides.
+Which specific field was empty on every lost deal?
+What would have blocked the save if the validation rule were already turned on?
+Capture the answers in your CRM notes so the definition of done evolves with real-world failure patterns—not generic enablement slides that assume all deals are the same.

 Post-pilot scale checklist